White Collar Crime Defense Lawyer in Washington DC

-Types of White Collar Crime
+What Are Different Types of White Collar Crimes?

 White collar crime may fall into several categories.

 Money laundering refers to the process of making money obtained from illicit enterprises like drug dealing, extortion or fraud and making it appear to come from legitimate sources.
-This may involve involves creating a series of financial transactions in order to obscure the original source of the funds.
+This may involve creating a series of financial transactions in order to obscure the original source of the funds.
 Traditionally, money laundering involved the use of cash; however, in recent years, other forms of financial exchange like precious metals, gems, art, real estate, etc., are used to launder dirty money.
-Closely related to traditional money laundering are offenses that arise under the Bank Secrecy Act which contains currency transaction reporting requirements.
-Basically, whenever an individual engages in a cash transactions of $10,000 or more.
-“Structuring” is a crime that involving braking $10,000 cash deposits into smaller amounts and depositing them on different days to avoid the reporting requirements.
+Closely related to traditional money laundering are offenses that arise under the Bank Secrecy Act, which contains currency transaction reporting requirements.
+Basically, whenever an individual engages in a cash transaction of $10,000 or more.
+“Structuring” is a crime that involves breaking $10,000 cash deposits into smaller amounts and depositing them on different days to avoid the reporting requirements.
 “Smurfing” involves breaking $10,000 cash deposits and breaking them into smaller amounts, to be deposited in separate banks, in order to avoid currency reporting requirements.

 Thefts of intellectual property under the Economic Espionage Act as well as criminal violations of patent, trademark and copyright statutes.
 These statutes contain both civil as well as criminal causes of action.
 Trade secrets are an extremely valuable form of intangible property and is becoming a more frequent target of both domestic and international actors.

 Corruption offenses such as bribery and extortion (prosecuted under the Mail Fraud and Wire Fraud Statutes federally) are an ever-present form of while collar crimes.
-The Foreign Corrupt Practices Act also prohibits U.S. citizens and businesses from bribing or providing other forms of renumeration, either directly or indirectly, to foreign officials.
+The Foreign Corrupt Practices Act also prohibits U.S. citizens and businesses from bribing or providing other forms of remuneration, either directly or indirectly, to foreign officials.

 Fraud refers to the presentation of false information to deceive another person and gain something of value.
 There are several different types of fraud:

-Medicare and Medicaid Fraud
+- Medicare and Medicaid Fraud